halaney/cdaq-9136/README.md

      This just stops and starts the reader program
  4. Once the reader program has recorded the data its output will be stored in /home/admin/reader/output/.
-It can be retrieved using a SFTP client such as filezilla.
+It can be retrieved using a SFTP client such as Filezilla.
 Be sure to delete the files after retrieving them to free up space

 More details can be found in UserGuide.txt

 Project Setup for Development
 --------------------------